hjl1013/fastMRI_iMRIght/README.md

 <hr>

+## Before Getting Started...

-0. Following codes should be executed inside the folder 'Code'
+1. Following codes should be executed inside the folder 'Code'
 ```bash
 cd Code
 ```

-+ make sure to modify the path inside sys.path.append() to your project's location (else it will default to `'/root/fastMRI'`)
+2. Make sure to modify the path inside sys.path.append() to your project's location (it will default to `'/root/fastMRI'`)
 ```python
 sys.path.append('PATH_TO_YOUR_PROJECT')
 ```

+3. We added some library files and wrote evaluation codes of our own.
++ `Code/*_eval.py`, `Code/get_model.py`: files for evalutation.
++ `fastmri`: latest version of fastmri library from facebook
++ `fastmri_recon`: library for XPDnet
++ `basicsr`: library for NAFNet
++ Any other files or directories under `fastMRI` are libraries of models other than VarNet, XPDNet, NAFNet.
+We don't use these in evaluation below.

 ## Evaluation
 1. Run kspace models on test(leaderboard) data, make image files which will be used as input image
 ```bash